emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 #### Villain Actions
 High level enemies in Rangers and Ruffians are able to take ```Villain Actions```.
-These actions allow them to do something (usually take an action) out of turn.
+These actions allow them to do something out of turn.
 Each turn, a villain gets a number of villain actions specified by the Poohbah (usually on the order of between 1 and 3).
-Villain Actions are usually reserved for high ranking "boss monsters" in a campaign.
+Villain Actions are often reserved for high ranking "boss monsters" in a campaign.
 You would not expect to see a town guard taking villain actions.